 R. David LeButt Award

 The ISTA Educational Foundation (ISTAEF) is thrilled to announce Dwight Schmidt as the recipient of this year’s R. David LeButt Award, which recognizes packaging professionals for their outstanding contributions to education in transport packaging.
-Dwight will be honored at the 2025 ISTA Forum, which includes TempPack and TransPack events, in Orlando, Florida, this March.
+Dwight was honored at the 2025 ISTA Forum, which included the TempPack and TransPack events, held in Orlando, Florida, in March.

 With more than 50 years of experience in the transit packaging industry, Schmidt’s career has been defined by his unwavering commitment to advancing education in packaging design and testing.
 His post-career efforts have focused on supporting packaging education, mentoring students and fundraising efforts, particularly at Michigan State University’s School of Packaging, his alma mater.
 Schmidt’s contributions have also extended nationally, as he has helped shape curricula, research programs and funding initiatives to strengthen packaging education across multiple universities.